-Prep Quest ions to be Filled Out Prior to the Meeting 2. \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ As you think about having the right players on the team what comes to mind?
-What are the top 5 to 10 attributes you think are most important in the definition of the right players for your business?
-When you think about the attributes and you look at your current team what gaps exist?
-What steps should be taken to close those gaps?
-Who needs to be communicated to in the process? group see if ity & Commitments - Have each person reveal their answers one question at a time.
-As a you can find a common set of attributes or skills desired for your right players.
-Discuss with the nared commitments you should make to stay on track on this subject? ommitments - What individual commitments or actions need to be made to move the family ng the right players on the team?
+- 1. As you think about having the right players on the team what comes to mind? - 2.
+What are the top 5 to 10 attributes you think are most important in the definition of the right players for your business? - 3.
+When you think about the attributes and you look at your current team what gaps exist? - 4.
+What steps should be taken to close those gaps? - 5.
+Who needs to be communicated to in the process?

+Group Activity & Commitments - Have each person reveal their answers one question at a time.
+As a group see if you can find a common set of attributes or skills desired for your right players.
+Discuss with the group any shared commitments you should make to stay on track on this subject?

+Individual Commitments - What individual commitments or actions need to be made to move the family toward having the right players on the team?